 Image Does Not Change When Certain Combination Is Selected

-Usually you want to ascribe different images to product selections, but reveal that they do not change when this or that variation is selected at the storefront.
+Usually you want to ascribe different images to item selections, but reveal that they do not change when this or that variation is selected at the storefront.

 Detailed instruction on how to import combination image to PrestaShop is outlined in the article – set-different-images-to-prestashop-product-combinations